Designate or Change Your Account’s Trusted Contact

 The role of a trusted contact

-We will only communicate with your account’s trusted contact if we cannot reach you, or if we suspect financial exploitation.
-And you can call us at 1-800-872-3377 any time you’d like to remove, change, or update your trusted contact.
+We will only communicate with your account’s trusted contact if we cannot reach you, if we suspect financial exploitation, or if we have concerns for your health and welfare.
+And you can call us at 1-800-872-3377 any time you’d like to add, update, change, or remove your trusted contact.

 Your trusted contact does not have authority to access your account or make transactions on your behalf.
 Rather, the person’s role is to help us contact you; to provide the identity of any legal guardian, executor, trustee, or holder of power of attorney; or to help us look into possible financial exploitation.